Eye color

 The genetics and inheritance of eye color in humans is complicated.
-As of 2010, as many as 16 genes have been associated with eye color inheritance.
+As of 2010, as many as 16 genes have been associated with human eye color inheritance.
 Some of the eye-color genes include OCA2 and HERC2.
-The earlier belief that blue eye color is a simple recessive trait has been shown to be incorrect.
-The genetics of eye color are so complex that almost any parent-child combination of eye colors can occur.
-However, OCA2 gene polymorphism, close to proximal 5' regulatory region, explains most human eye-color variation.
+The earlier belief that blue eye color is a recessive trait has been shown to be incorrect, and the genetics of eye color are so complex that almost any parent-child combination of eye colors can occur.

 Genetic determination

 Eye color is an inherited trait determined by multiple genes.
 These genes are sought by studying small changes in the genes themselves and in neighboring genes, called single-nucleotide polymorphisms or SNPs.
 The total number of genes that contribute to eye color is unknown, but there are a few likely candidates.
 A study in Rotterdam (2009) found that it was possible to predict eye color with more than 90% accuracy for brown and blue using just six SNPs.

+In humans, eye color is a highly sexually dimorphic trait.
+Several studies have shown that men are more likely to have blue eyes than women, while women are more likely to have darker eye colors (green and brown eyes) than men.
+Sex is therefore a major factor in the expression of eye color genotypes.
+One study suggested that women's higher levels of the sex hormone estrogen may explain why women tend to have darker eyes than men.

 People of European descent show the greatest variety in eye color of any population worldwide.
 Recent advances in ancient DNA technology have revealed some of the history of eye color in Europe.
 Through the analysis of ancient DNA, a 2020 study published in Experimental Dermatology suggested that the common gene for blue eye color likely originated in the Near East and arrived in Europe around 42,000 years ago, after the exodus out of Africa.

-There is evidence that as many as 16 different genes could be responsible for eye color in humans; however, the main two genes associated with eye color variation are OCA2 and HERC2, and both are localized in Chromosome 15.
+There is evidence that as many as 16 different genes could be responsible for eye color in humans; however, the main two genes associated with eye color variation are OCA2 and HERC2, and both are localized in chromosome 15.